element-hq/synapse/docs/usage/configuration/config_documentation.md

 This defaults to 0, meaning the user is queried for their credentials before every action, but this can be overridden to allow a single validation to be re-used.
 This weakens the protections afforded by the user-interactive authentication process, by allowing for multiple (and potentially different) operations to use the same validation session.

-This is ignored for potentially “dangerous” operations (including deactivating an account, modifying an account password, adding a 3PID, and minting additional login tokens).
+This is ignored for potentially "dangerous" operations (including deactivating an account, modifying an account password, adding a 3PID, and minting additional login tokens).

 Use the `session_timeout` sub-option here to change the time allowed for credential validation.